 Network Configuration Automation

 One of the easiest and quickest ways to get started with network automation is to automate the creation of the device configuration files used for initial device provisioning and push them to network devices.
-You can also extra a lot of information with automation.
+You can also get a lot of information with automation.
 For example, network devices have enormous static and ephemeral data buried inside, and using open-source tools or building your own gets you access to this data.

 Examples of this type of data include entries in the BGP table, OSPF adjacencies, active neighbors, interface statistics, specific counters and resets, and even counters from application-specific integrated circuits (ASICs) themselves on newer platforms.